tracespace/tracespace/packages/identify-layers/README.md

-# whats-that-gerber
+# @tracespace/identify-layers

 Have you got a bunch of Gerber files lying around without any idea what they're for?
-We've all been there. `whats-that-gerber` is here to help.
+We've all been there. `@tracespace/identify-layers` is here to help.

 This module examines a set of Gerber and NC drill file names and tries to guess the layer type of each file from the filename.